2025 Australian National Trans Am Series

-The 2025 Australian National Trans Am Series (commercially titled 2025 Trico National Trans Am Series) is a national motor racing series featuring conducted using TA2-class cars.
-The series is organised by Australian Racing Group and is one of two national racing series conducted using this car class; the other is the TA2 Racing Muscle Car Series.
-It is sanctioned by Motorsport Australia.
+The 2025 Australian National Trans Am Series (commercially titled 2025 Trico National Trans Am Series) was a national motor racing series featuring conducted using TA2-class cars.
+The series was organised by Australian Racing Group and is one of two national racing series conducted using this car class; the other was the TA2 Racing Muscle Car Series.
+It was sanctioned by Motorsport Australia.

 Calendar

 The series schedule has changed significantly with the SpeedSeries not running in 2025.
-The series will run as a support category at three Supercars Championship events, notably the Adelaide 500.
+The series ran as a support category at three Supercars Championship events, notably the Adelaide 500.

-Also notable is a joint race with the other national TA2-based series, the TA2 Racing Muscle Car Series, at the Bathurst Six Hour, which category organisers hope to have a combined grid "in the vicinity of 40 cars".
+Also notable was a joint race with the other national TA2-based series, the TA2 Racing Muscle Car Series, at the Bathurst Six Hour, which category organisers hope to have a combined grid "in the vicinity of 40 cars".